 Budgetary Controls: Budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America except that the budget omits depreciation expense and accounts for the principal portion of the capitalized lease payments as an expense.
 Appropriated budgets are adopted on an annual basis.
 All annual appropriations lapse at fiscal year-end.
 Project-length financial plans are adopted for all capital projects.
 Legal budgetary control is established at the fund level (i.e. expenditures for a fund may not exceed the total appropriation amount).
 TARC is authorized to transfer budgeted amounts within the fund; however, any revisions that alter the total expenditures must be approved by Louisville/Jefferson County Metro Government Council.
 TARC's management prepares the annual budget and submits it to the Board of Directors (the "Board") for approval.
-This has historically been performed in April or May of each year.
-The Board-approved budgets for the 2022 fiscal year were submitted to and approved by Louisville/Jefferson County Metro Government Council in June 2021.
+This has historically been performed in April of each year and submitted to Metro Office of Management and Budget by May 1st.
+The Board-approved budgets for the 2022 fiscal year were submitted to and approved by Louisville/Jefferson Council in June 2021.

-Concentration of Funding: TARC relied on local funding from the Mass Transit Trust Fund ("MTTF" or the "Fund") for 49.71% of total revenue in 2022.
+Concentration of Funding: TARC relied on local funding from the Mass Transit Trust Fund ("MTTF" or the "Fund") for 58% of total operating revenue in 2022 before capital contributions.
 The Fund administers the proceeds of the Louisville-Jefferson County Metro Government ("Metro Government") occupational license tax authorized by the electorate to finance a mass transportation program in Metro Louisville.
 The assets of the Fund are restricted to finance the operating deficits and capital expenditures approved in the Annual Budget by the Metro Government Council for TARC.
-TARC also relies on federal assistance for operations and capital acquisitions.
-Federal revenues represented approximately 35.99% of total revenues in 2022.
+TARC also relies on federal reimbursement assistance for operations and capital acquisitions.
+In 2022, federal revenues represented approximately 23% of total operating revenues before capital contributions due to the use of CARES and CRRSA funds, which were available to use at 100% or no non-federal (i.e. local match) share.
+For other federal formula or discretionary funds, the split between federal and local or state is 80 federal / 20 non-federal, which means that local or state funds must be kept in reserve in order to leverage federal funds.